3 Best Utah Hikes You Must Try. Every Skill Level - Salt Lake City Metro Area

 🟠 Lake Blanche (Moderate)

 Expect steady switchbacks and sweeping canyon views as you climb toward Lake Blanche and the stunning Sundial Peak backdrop.
-Bring water, snacks, and a camera — it’s a top-tier Wasatch favorite.
+Bring water, snacks, and a camera — it’s a top-tier Wasatch favorite hike.

 Check out the hiking map at AllTrails.